Misbehaviour (film): Plot

-A car bomb, attributed to an anarchist group, explodes outside the theatre hosting the event.
+A car bomb, attributed to the anarchist Angry Brigade, explodes outside the theatre hosting the event.
 Despite Gareth's pleas for Sally to call off the protest, she and Jo resolve to proceed.
 The competition begins, with the contestants, audience, organizers and Hope having to cross a picket line of protestors.
 Hope introduces the event with a series of sexist jokes.
 The judging panel whittles the number of contestants down to a final seven, among them Pearl and Jennifer.
 Jo and Sally's group start the protest by heckling Hope and flour-bombing the stage.
 Jo and Sally are arrested.
 The broadcast is temporarily halted but resumes shortly afterwards.
 Pearl wins second place before it is announced that Jennifer is Miss World - the first woman of colour to win.
 Backstage she has a conversation with Sally, who is being taken away by police, where they disagree over the protest.

 A post-script explains that Jennifer went on to study Political Science and International Relations, later becoming Grenada's High Commissioner to Canada.
 Sally became Professor of Modern History at the University of London.
 Jo gave birth five months after the competition and later trained as a midwife.
 Pearl returned home to South Africa and became a singer after the fall of Apartheid.
 The protest succeeded in widely-publicising the women's liberation movement.
 The film finally notes that "Attempts to bring down the patriarchy remain ongoing."